Mamas, I know you’re tired of hearing “The days are long but the years are short” from everyone you encounter.

 And they know how much they wish they had sometimes just set the cleaning aside or microwaved Mac & Chz instead of really cooking (lbh, me most days anyway 🙋🏼♀️🤦🏼♀️) or not done the laundry or unloaded the dishwasher that very second AND JUST SAT DOWN with their kids.

 Just sitting down with your kids is underrated.
 Or just playing with them.
 You should try it sometime.
 And so should I.

 The days are long—so long—because we spend our days doing everything we possibly can to take care of our kids (hellooo mom burnout).
 But the irony of that is that even though we spend all our time on them, it means we often spend less time with them.

 But I hear you.
 Sometimes we can’t just sit down.
 Sometimes we really do have to do stuff right then.
 That’s real life.
 And you’re right.

 But sometimes we can.
 Yes it might add on 30 minutes at the end of the day when we’re already barely functioning, but sometimes it’s worth that.
 Sometimes 30 minutes of snuggling with your children is worth 30 minutes of folding the laundry after bedtime.
 Or 30 less minutes with your husband.
 Or 30 less minutes to yourself.
 And some days it’s not worth it, and you know what?
 That’s okay.
 It’s more than okay.
 But maybe some days it’s so worth it.

 “The days are long and the years are short” is one of the most accurate things I’ve ever heard in my entire life.

 Hammer.
 Nail.
 Head. (…you get my point.)

+Those other Mamas aren’t judging you.
 They’re simply telling us what they wish someone had told them.
-Or maybe what someone did tell them…but they didn’t listen (Hello, us.)
+Or maybe what someone did tell them…but they didn’t listen.
+(Hello, us.)